kostasev/EAM_prj3/database/README.md

 ## About

-  In this folder we keep the files related to our website's database.
+  In this folder we keep the files related to our website's database (schema, script, etc).